 28th African Human Rights Moot Court Competition

 1 - 6 July 2019

-The African Human Rights Moot Court Competition will be held, for the first time, in Botswana.
+The African Human Rights Moot Court Competition was held, for the first time, in Botswana.

 Botswana, a landlocked country in Southern Africa, has a landscape defined by the Kalahari Desert and the Okavango Delta.
 Botswana is well known for having some of the best wilderness and wildlife areas on the African continent.
 Botswana has had one of the fastest growth rates in per capita income in the world and has transformed itself from one of the poorest countries in the world to an upper-middle-income country.